1 of 1

 Great Places Need Complete StreetsColumbus Circle in New York City, NY after the implementation of the Green Light for Midtown project.

 How do you create sustainable, livable communities?

-When 1,000 planners, engineers, advocates, civic leaders, government officials, public health professionals, architects and landscape architects gather in Long Beach, CA for Pro Walk/ Pro Bike 2012: Pro Place, many will tell you that prominent features of all sustainable communities are “complete streets.”
+When 1,000 planners, engineers, advocates, civic leaders, government officials, public health professionals, architects and landscape architects gathered in Long Beach, CA for Pro Walk/ Pro Bike 2012: Pro Place, many could have told you that prominent features of all sustainable communities are “complete streets.”

 Though current use of the term only dates back to 2003, the concept of complete streets finds its roots in the late 1960s in response to car-dominated city planning.
 As major cities began or contemplated bulldozing homes for highways a resistance was born.

 The result was the re-imagining of what streets mean to the communities they serve.
 Complete streets are ones that will provide safe access for all users, including pedestrians, bicyclists, transit riders and motorists of all ages and abilities.
 Simply put, complete streets are for everyone, according to the National Complete Streets Coalition.

 As you look around your own city you’re likely to find the very opposite of complete streets.
 When designed with the sole function of moving as many cars as possible, so-called “incomplete streets” create barriers and limit choices by making walking, bicycling, and taking public transportation inconvenient, unattractive, and, in many cases, very dangerous.